Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Introduction

-The development of Fourier transform profilometry by \citet{Takeda1982} enabled efficient automatic analysis of fringe distortions and has since been applied to a wide range of free-surface flows, including vortex-induced surface depressions \citep{Zhang2002}, dam-break flows \citep{Cochard2008}, surface waves \citep{Cobelli2009}, wave turbulence \citep{Herbert2010, Cobelli2011} and liquid sprays \citep{Roth2020}.
-A key challenge for structured light techniques is the optical transparency of water, which is commonly addressed by adding titanium dioxide dye to render the fluid opaque.
-However, titanium dioxide can significantly alter surface tension \citep{Przadka2011}, and hinders all optical access to the interior of the fluid.
+A key challenge for structured light techniques is the optical transparency of water, which is commonly addressed by adding titanium dioxide particles to render the fluid opaque.
+Titanium dioxide, however, can significantly alter surface tension \citep{Przadka2012}, and hinders all optical access to the interior of the fluid.
 Alternative approaches have also been explored; for example, \citet{Roth2020} employed high concentrations of fluorescein in their experiments (10\,g/L, about a thousand times higher than in the present work).

 To date, structured-light projection methods have not been combined with PIV, primarily because the former require an optically opaque surface, whereas the latter requires transparency.
 In the present study, we bridge this gap with low concentrations of fluorescein dye (4 to 25\,mg/L) and validate the method with independent LIF measurements.
 The remainder of this paper is structured as follows: Section~\ref{sec:Principles} reviews the fundamentals of Fourier transform profilometry and discusses the optical properties of fluorescein dye.
-The experimental setup and calibration procedure are described in Sec.~\ref{sec:ExpSetup}, followed by an error analysis as a function of dye concentration in Sec.~\ref{sec:ErrorAnalysis}.
-Finally, the method is applied to wave-vortex interactions behind a cylinder and to droplet impacts in Sec.~\ref{sec:Applications}.
+The experimental setup and calibration procedure are described in Sec.~\ref{sec:ExpSetup}, followed by an error analysis for varying dye concentrations in Sec.~\ref{sec:ErrorAnalysis}.
+After measuring the attenuation length of light in the dye solution in Sec.~\ref{sec:AttenuationLength}, we apply the method to wave-vortex interactions behind a cylinder and to droplet impacts in Sec.~\ref{sec:Applications}.
+Finally, we provide recommendations for implementing the technique and outline some remaining challenges in Sec.~\ref{sec:Challenges}.